TheOdinProject/curriculum/javascript/js-rails/rails_backend.md

 #### With Ruby on Rails

-* Refresher -- how do you set up a basic Rails app?
+* Refresher -- How to set up a basic Rails application.
-* Refresher -- how do you load custom Javascript in a given Rails view page?
+* Refresher -- How to load custom Javascript in a given Rails view page.
-* How does "unobtrusive Javascript" work?
+* How "unobtrusive Javascript" works.
-* How can you pass data from your Rails app to your Javascript?
+* How to pass data from your Rails application to your Javascript.
-* Why would you want to use AJAX to load large batches of data?
+* Why you should use AJAX to load large batches of data.

 #### With Firebase

-* Which services does Firebase offer?
+* The services, which are offered by Firebase.
-* How do you set up your app to use those services from Firebase Hosting and/or from an external host (like GitHub Pages)?
+* How to set up your app to use those services from Firebase Hosting and/or from an external host (like GitHub Pages).
-* How do you get your app to communicate with and/or pass data to and from the various Firebase services?
+* How to set up your app to communicate with and/or pass data to and from the various Firebase services.

 ### Assignment